lumenwrites/writingstreak.io/content/pages/landing-high-level-benefits-pitch.md

 ### Start writing now!
 Now it's time to start writing - create an account, and begin your writing streak today!

----

-### Pricing and Discounts
-You can use Writing Streak for **free for the first month** - that will be enough to write for 30 days and establish your writing habit.

-If enjoy this app and want to continue using it - you can **subscribe to the premium version for $20 per month** (the price will rise as this project grows and becomes more successful, but people who sign up early will keep the cheaper price they signed up for).
+You can use this tool for free for the first month - that will be enough to write for 30 days and establish your writing habit.
+If you end up enjoying our app and community and want to continue - you can subscribe to the premium version for $20/mo (the price will rise as this project grows and becomes more successful, but people who sign up early will keep the cheaper price they signed up for).

-To the first 100 subscribers I can offer a **50% discount**.

-To get a discount:
-- Write an honest review of Writing Streak and share it on your social media.
-- Email me a link to your post.
-In your email, also send me some feedback - list top 3 things I could do to make this app more useful for you.
-- I will send you a discount code.
-You can enter it in the checkout form to sign up for a $10/mo subscription.

 ### Contact, questions, and feedback
 If you have any questions or feedback - send me an email:

 **lumenwrites@gmail.com**.

-You can also [join our Discord](https://discord.gg/Mc4HKUsuK9) and talk to me there.

 This project is still in active development.
 If you notice any issues - let me know about them, it will really help me to fix them quickly.
 If you can think of a feature that would make this tool more useful for you and others - it's likely that I'll be able to add it to the app.
 Don't hesitate to contact me!